 Just like other Reolink security cameras, ColorX cameras have an AI-based algorithm that can intelligently detect people, vehicles and pets and send real-time push notifications or emails with event snapshots to your smartphone or other devices.
 So, you can always keep an eye on the key areas you want to monitor and be aware of what's happening there.

 The 3000K warm light adds an extra layer of protection to your home or business.
-As soon as the camera detects any suspicious movement, the warm light and siren will be activated automatically to deter intruders before a crime actually happens, which offers a dual warning system and additional protection.
+As soon as the camera detects motion, the warm light will shine brightly and the siren will sound simultaneously to deter intruders before a crime actually happens, which offers a dual warning system and additional protection.
+Futhermore, the light and siren can also be manually activated.

 Reolink ColorX cameras can work with Reolink NVR.
 As PoE security cameras, only Ethernet cables are needed to provide network and power to devices.
 To extend their storage capacities, you can connect these cameras to an NVR to store your 24/7 continuous recording and colorful night footage.